The Macartney embassy to China 1793-94

 China had found that British missions like that of Captain Flint were particularly aggressive and arrogant; they were the most dangerous and hostile of all the Europeans.
 With some justification these far away nations were considered barbarian states and were treated with the same disdain as barbarians had always been.
 The correct behavior towards a dangerous uncivilized people was to minimize contact, so all contact had to be made through Guangzhou and then only under strict conditions.
 China feared hostile reprisals if the new British requests were turned down.
 The importance of managing the Macartney embassy can be judged the fact that more Imperial correspondence was written about it than any other mission.

 The Chinese court’s main source of information was from the few remaining Catholic ‘missionaries’ in Beijing.
 They were no longer permitted to proselytize the Christian faith and advised principally on mathematics and astronomy.
 However they did receive news from Europe, albeit six months out of date, and their deeply anti-Protestant view added to the Imperial court’s negative view of Britain.
-Portugal in particular spread hostile rumors about the British to protect its interests in Macau.
+Portugal in particular spread hostile rumors about the British in order to protect its interests in Macau.
 China learned of the French Revolution when King Louis XVI was deposed 1792 and then executed.
-Something also may have already been heard of the furore caused by the publication of Thomas Payne’s ‘Rights of Man ➚’ - Strange and barbaric actions for nations claiming to be civilized!
+Something also may have already been heard of the furore caused by the publication of Thomas Payne’s ‘Rights of Man ➚’ - strange and barbaric actions for nations claiming to be civilized!

 Although China did not appreciate the depth of Britain’s involvement in its neighbor, India, there were already rumblings on the border.
 In 1788 Nepalese Gurkhas had invaded Tibet.
 The 8th Dalai Lama fled Tibet and asked for Chinese aid; they duly came and defeated the Gurkhas in 1792.
 As this was on the Indian borders, the EIC had become involved, intervening to mediate between the two protagonists.
 Britain’s presence on China’s periphery was beginning to be felt and their motives were shrouded with suspicion of hostile intent.
 The fact that Macartney genuinely did not know of the contact made between British and Chinese in Nepal made him look mendacious.
 The embassy was closely studied during their whole visit.
 The British took to conversing only in English rather than Latin to avoid eavesdropping.